 (1) Transverse measurements.
 Transverse measurements shall be taken for each day's production placed.
-Transverse measurements shall be taken perpendicular to the pavement centerline each 50 feet (15 m) or more often as determined by the RPR.
+Transverse measurements will be taken perpendicular to the pavement centerline each 50 feet (15 m) or more often as determined by the RPR.
 The joint between lanes shall be tested separately to facilitate smoothness between lanes.

 (2) Longitudinal measurements.
 Longitudinal measurements shall be taken for each day's production placed.
-Longitudinal tests shall be parallel to the centerline of paving; at the center of paving lanes when widths of paving lanes are less than 20 feet (6 m); and at the third points of paving lanes when widths of paving lanes are 20 ft (6 m) or greater.
+Longitudinal tests will be parallel to the centerline of paving; at the center of paving lanes when widths of paving lanes are less than 20 feet (6 m); and at the third points of paving lanes when widths of paving lanes are 20 ft (6 m) or greater.
 When placement abuts previously placed material the first measurement shall start with one half the length of the straight edge on the previously placed material.

-Deviations on the final surface course in either the transverse or longitudinal direction that will trap water greater than 1/4 inch (6 mm) shall be corrected with diamond grinding per paragraph 401-4.16 or by removing and replacing the surface course to full depth.
+Deviations on the final surface course in either the transverse or longitudinal direction that will trap water greater than 1/4 inch (6 mm) shall be corrected with diamond grinding per paragraph 403-4.15 or by removing and replacing the surface course to full depth.
 Grinding shall be tapered in all directions to provide smooth transitions to areas not requiring grinding.
-All areas in which diamond grinding has been performed shall be subject to the final pavement thickness tolerances specified in paragraph 401-6.1d(3).
-Areas that have been ground shall be sealed with a surface treatment in accordance with FAA Item P-608 or other surface treatment as directed by RPR.
+All areas in which diamond grinding has been performed shall be subject to the final pavement thickness tolerances specified in paragraph 403-6.1d(3) Areas that have been ground shall be sealed with a surface treatment in accordance with FAA Specification Item P-608.
 To avoid the surface treatment creating any conflict with runway or taxiway markings, it may be necessary to seal a larger area.